SPIDER Elementary | Distributed Learning

 SPIDER Elementary is a public distributed learning school and part of School District 46 – Sunshine Coast, serving students from kindergarten to grade 6.

-SPIDER Elementary provides direct support to parents who prefer a home learning setting, and want to take the an active role in educating their children.
+SPIDER Elementary provides direct support to parents who prefer a home learning setting, and want to take an active role in educating their children.
 It also provides rich opportunities for learning in community on Tuesdays at Roberts Creek Elementary School and Thursdays at Camp Byng in Roberts Creek.

 Parents should contact the SPIDER Elementary Principal with regard to home school support programs for students in Kindergarten to Grade 6.